claritychallenge/clarity/recipes/cec2/README.md

 ## Baseline

 In this folder, we provide code for generating more training data, objective evaluation with binaural HASPI [1].
-The baseline system will be released soon.
+The baseline system consists of the NAL-R [2] fitting amplification and a simple automatic gain compressor.

 ### Data generation